Skip To Content

 As Christians, we believe that the earth belongs to God; that all things have been created and will be redeemed in Christ; and that we have been entrusted with the care of the earth.

-To learn more, contact the Rev. Susan Spicer, chair of the committee, at creation.care@toronto.anglican.ca.
+To learn more, contact the the co-chairs of the committee, the Rev. Susan Spicer and the Rev. Paige Souter, at creation.care@toronto.anglican.ca.

 Further resources

-Bring concern for creation into prayer and worship.
-Design an outdoor worship space!
+Bring concern for creation into prayer, preaching, and worship.; plan a service of Hiking Church; design an outdoor worship space

 Environmental advocacy